dapplets/mutable-web-docs/README-1v0.md

-# Mutable Web 4 B.O.S - Release 1 (initial MVP)
+# Mutable Web 4 B.O.S - Releases 1 & 2 (initial BOS MVP and web2 support)

-#### version 1.0 of 23.02.

 ## Purpose of our work

 We have implemented Mutable Web on top of the current B.O.S architecture and released it as a Pull Request.
 It is our contribution to the B.O.S core development.
 We hope Mutable Web will become the standard functionality of B.O.S in the future.
+Release 2 introduced the Mutable Web support for web2 websites.

+## TLDR; Demos and videos
+   * Release 1: Near Social running on our Mutable Web Gateway: [Demo](https://social.dapplets.org) and the demo video.
+   * Release 2: Twitter in Mutable Web: [Mutable Twitter](https://augm.link/mutate?t=https://twitter.com/MrConCreator&m=bos.dapplets.near/mutation/Sandbox) and the demo video.

+for the Long Read continue reading...

 ## Introduction